mikeizbicki/ucr-cs100/assignments/hw/hw4-contributing/README.md

 I highly recommend you visit UCR's writing center.

-A short, clear writeup is MUCH better than a long wordy write-up.
+A short, clear writeup is MUCH better than a long wordy writeup.

 ### collaboration policy